Munimadhuriganji/Led-control-using-Arduino/README.md

 ## NAME: GANJI MUNI MADHURI
 ## REG NO: 212223230060
-# EX01 Led control using Arduino
+# EX01 LED CONTROL USING ARDUINO
 ## AIM
 To design and implement a system for LED control using an Arduino microcontroller and a push button.
 ## COMPONENTS REQUIRED